kenchensf/Bug-Bug-Adventure/README.md

-# Kenny & Roommate – Bug Adventure
+# Kenny & Jimo – Bug Bug Adventure

 This repository contains the source code and assets for a tiny browser‑based adventure built with **Phaser 3**.
-You play as Kenny (or his roommate) leaving the apartment to explore the city and collect bugs.
+You play as Kenny (or his roommate Jimo) leaving the apartment to explore the city and collect bugs.
 Each outing represents a different level – for the MVP you head from your apartment to the park, gather a stick and a bag, craft a bug‑catching net and capture three unique bugs while avoiding bites.
 Along the way you can pick up a healing salve to recover from stings.
 A scrapbook at the top of the screen shows which bugs you’ve collected.

 ## Running locally